pescalette/pulse/README.md

 https://pescalette.github.io/pulse/src/index.html

 ## Installation
-- Clone the repository to have access to the sample worlds
+- Clone the repository to have access to the sample world

 **Dependencies:**
 - Download [Webots](https://cyberbotics.com/#download) to begin.
 (Make sure to add it to path)